 1) It’s tax-deductible.
-This means if you put in $10,000 into a SEP IRA, then you can deduct $10,000 from your taxable income on your tax return, which translates to a lower tax bill.
+If you put $10,000 into a SEP IRA, you can deduct $10,000 from your taxable income on your tax return, which translates to a lower tax bill.

 2) Investment Choice.
 This really is the beauty of a SEP IRA compared to a 401(k).
 With a 401(k), you generally have to choose from 10 or 15 funds that your employer has selected for you.
 With a SEP IRA, once it’s set up, you can pretty much invest in any ETF or mutual fund that’s publicly available to retail investors out there.
 So you can even buy individual stocks like Amazon or Tesla if you wanted to.

 We aren’t suggesting you should use your SEP IRA to purchase individual stocks, but your investment options are much wider with a SEP.
 By the way, if you’d like some tips on how to pick individual stocks, make sure you check out our video on four smart steps on how to pick stocks.

 3) A SEP IRA is tax deferred.
 This means you don’t have to pay taxes now on any dividends your investments are generating each month or each quarter.
 Also, let’s say you bought GameStop for $10 a share and you sold it for $200 a share, you don’t have to pay capital gains taxes on the profit you just made because it’s in a tax-advantaged account.
 You’ll just need to pay taxes when you take it out during retirement.

 4) You don’t need to report anything to the IRS.
 If you set up a different account, such as a 401(k), you have to do a bunch of paperwork and non-discrimination testing each year.
 There aren’t the same requirements for a SEP IRA.